 Each instructor will be responsible for explaining the attendance policy to students at the beginning of the semester.
 It is the students' responsibility to keep up with their number of absences.

-The following reflects the absentee policy:
+The following reflects the absence policy:

-MWF Classes 6 absences allowed cut from class on 7th MW Classes TR Classes Night Classes2 absences allowedcut from class on 3rd Science Labs CLIC Terms (1/2 Semester/meets 5 days week)5 absences allowedcut from class on 6th CLIC Terms (1/2 Semester/meets 4 days week)4 absences allowedcut from class on 5th CLIC Hybrid (1/2 Semester/meets 3 days week)3 absences allowedcut from class on 4th CLIC Hybrid (1/2 Semester/meets 2 days week)2 absences allowedcut from class on 3rd Hybrid Classessame absences per weekly class meetings as above Activity for online assignments must be verified by the instructor.
+MWF Classes 6 absences allowedcut from class on 7th MW Classes 4 absences allowedcut from class on 5th TR Classes 4 absences allowedcut from class on 5th Night Classes 2 absences allowedcut from class on 3rd Science Labs 1 absence allowed cut from class on 2nd CLIC Terms (1/2 Semester/me eets 5 days week)5 absences allowedcut from class on 6th CLIC Terms (1/2 Semester/me eets 4 days week)4 absences allowedcut from class on 5th CLIC Hybrid (1/2 Semester/m eets 3 days week)3 absences allowedcut from class on 4th CLIC Hybrid (1/2 Semester/m eets 2 days week)2 absences allowedcut from class on 3rd Hybrid Classes same absences per weekly class meetings as above Activity for online assignments must be verified by the instructor.